 Attorney’s fees vary from state to state but expect to pay anywhere between $1,200 and $2,500.
 Given the level of responsibility they carry on your behalf, it’s well worth the investment.

-How does Chapter 13 affect my credit score?
+How does Chapter 13 affect my credit?

-Chapter 13 bankruptcy will be publicly listed on your credit report for a total of seven years, during which time your credit score will be negatively affected.
+Chapter 13 bankruptcy will be publicly listed on your credit report for a total of seven years, during which time your credit will be negatively affected.

 However, your score will slowly increase as you establish a positive payment pattern during your adjustment period, and it will continue to increase as long you keep up with your payments.

-In addition to a lower credit score, you can also expect an increased difficulty in obtaining credit.
+You can also expect an increased difficulty in obtaining credit.
 If you do qualify for a credit card or loan, you’ll pay some of the highest interest rates on the market.